-- 1) Pawnee leases a 10,800 square foot office facility.
+1) Pawnee leases a 10,800 square foot office facility.
 The lessor is a related party because of common ownership between itself and the holders of the Class B and C common shares of U.S. Acquisitionco (the subsidiary through which the Company holds its interest in Pawnee).
 Minimum lease payments are U.S. \$212,890 per annum, triple net.
 The lease expires on April 30, 2016, and contains an option to renew for an additional five year term.
 The expense is included in general and administrative expense and is translated at the average exchange rate for the period.
-At March 31, 2014 and December 31, 2013 there was no amount payable in respect of the lease. - 2) Case Funding provides Quick Cash Inc. ("Quick Cash"), an entity controlled by a director of Case Funding and the CEO of Case Funding, with personnel and facilities to manage the portfolio of existing loans managed by Quick Cash and required origination and placement services in respect of future loans (Quick Cash is prohibited from making loans, other than those which Case Funding does not wish to make and Quick Cash is responsible for all out-of-pocket third party fees and expenses relating to its business).
+At September 30, 2014 and December 31, 2013 there was no amount payable in respect of the lease.

+2) Case Funding provides Quick Cash Inc. ("Quick Cash"), an entity controlled by a director of Case Funding and the former CEO of Case Funding, with personnel and facilities to manage the portfolio of existing loans managed by Quick Cash and required origination and placement services in respect of future loans (Quick Cash is prohibited from making loans, other than those which Case Funding does not wish to make, and Quick Cash is responsible for all out-of-pocket third party fees and expenses relating to its business).
+Revenue recognized for services provided during the period, which reflect negotiated market terms. were not material.